Dibyendu-sk/NIC-BONDING/README.md

     HWADDR=”MAC from the ifconfig command for enp0s8 interface”<br />
     MASTER=bond0<br />
     SLAVE=yes<br />
-- Save and exit the file
+- Save and exit the file<br />

+#### Now we have to restart the NetworkManager and verify the results by using 'ifconfig' command